Planetary-Computers/autotab-starter/README.md

+## Update (Dec 12, 2023)

+Thanks for trying out autotab!
+Over the last few weeks we’ve learned from so many of you and are excited to start rolling out a smoother and more user-friendly autotab V1 (no dependencies!).

+As we transition, this repo will no longer be supported.
+The good news is that any Python code you’ve generated with autotab will of course work as usual.
+If you had Python code in the autotab app that you haven’t saved to a file or if you are interested in continuing to use autotab v0, please reach out to us (in Discord or email to jonas@autotab.com).

+Join our [Discord channel](https://discord.gg/seGGxSUgzM) to follow along and for a chance to be one of the first to try out new updates!

 # autotab

 Welcome to autotab! autotab makes it easy to create auditable browser automations using AI.
 Go from a point & click demonstration in the browser to live code for those actions in seconds.